TeamBEng1/TeamBEng1.github.io/README.md

 (See this link for more https://jekyllrb.com/docs/installation/#requirements )

-- `bundle exec jekyll serve` to run site locally, then go to localhost:4000
+- Run `bundle exec jekyll serve` in the terminal (in the /docs file) to run site locally, then go to localhost:4000 to see

----
-This is a notes page for future me

-TODO:
-- Make sure sitemap has links to all pages
-- update download links with files once they're done
-    - Risk + Req may need updates
-- Gantt chart updates